-Managing Director & Senior Partner; Global leader, Large-Scale Change
+Managing Director & Senior Partner, Global Leaders Large-Scale Change

 Digital technologies are reshaping the restaurant industry just as they are other consumer and retail sectors.
 But ask ten restaurant executives to describe the impact, and you’re likely to get ten different answers.
 Every company sees the hazards and the opportunities differently.
 One result is that the role of digital in companies’ future strategies varies.
 Some brands are focusing on improving execution, such as by reducing order and wait times.
 Others see digital as a marketing tool that can broaden reach or deepen customer engagement.